 We might not be allowed to socialise at the moment, but one thing we can do according to the government is exercise.
-So if fitness is the name of your game in early 2021, you might be interested in working parts of your body that you've previously neglected a little.
+So, if fitness is one of your focuses in early 2021 (and, let's not forget that it absolutely doesn't have to be) you might be interested in working parts of your body that you've previously neglected a little.
 And why not start with your obliques?
-If you've got a specific focus on toning your core and abs, this should be right up your street...
+If you're specifically looking to target your core and abs, this should be right up your street...

 What are obliques?

 "Obliques are a part of your core group of muscles," explains Danyele Wilson, Lead Trainer for Tone & Sculp app.
 "You actually have two sets of oblique muscles: internal obliques, which run down either side of your abdominal muscles (what we commonly call the six-pack muscle group) and external obliques, which run down your sides, in between the top of your rib cage and hip bones," Danyele explains.